WillForan/nfb/README.md

         * Keyboard responses are restricted to 1, 2
           * 1 = Yes
           * 2 = No
-      * 0 - 2 seconds random jitter
+      * 0.25 - 2 seconds random jitter
+        * Jitters are sampled from an exponential distribution
       * 10 seconds feedback
         * 3 stages
           * 1-3 seconds baseline (excluding the initial baseline screen)